-Rosalba Giorcelli, artistic director at the Giudecca 795 Art Gallery, said she and her associate were both incredibly attracted and very curious after seeing Cholla's work at Arte Laguna.
+Rosalba Giorcelli, artistic director at the Giudecca 795 Art Gallery, said she and her partner Gianluca Belli were both incredibly attracted and very curious after seeing Cholla's work at Arte Laguna.
 "The more we learned about Cholla, the more we were thrilled."

 The main question: is this "art"?
 "We are too involved to tell," Giorcelli replies with a smile.
-"Cholla is 'natural' and instinctive by definition, his strokes are real 'primary signs', he is not imitating any artist, and… we appreciate this very much.
+"His art is 'natural' and instinctive by definition, his strokes are real 'primary signs', he was not imitating any artist, and… we appreciated this very much.
 If not art, we like to think it may be a view into the animal's unconsciousness and consciousness - it's a horse trying to communicate with us, and it's something people like.
 It's amazing, it's gorgeous, it's a contemporary fairy tale."